Dogs of the Dow: Analysis

 A 1998 study found the Dogs of the Dow exploited the "market overreaction hypothesis", taking advantage of investor psychology and the tendency to overreact to negative news.
 However, the study also noted that the Dow stocks with high-dividend yield were not necessarily the worst performers any given year, which might undermine the strategy's performance occasionally.

 Professor Burton Malkiel discusses the Dogs of the Dow in the 1999 version of his book A Random Walk Down Wall Street.
 He describes the Dogs method as a combination of value investing and contrarian investing, and agrees it has a strong long-term track record but notes it can underperform for several years at a time.
 Malkiel questions if the method can truly contradict the random walk hypothesis and efficient market hypothesis after transaction costs.

 Professor Jeremy Siegel has endorsed the Dogs of the Dow, describing it in The Future for Investors (2005) as “one of the most successful investing strategies of all time."
 The Dogs method can be particularly effective in bear markets, according to Siegel, as “dividends cushioned the declines in the market”.

 The Dogs of the Dow method has been studied internationally and adapted to many foreign markets.
 Research shows over long-periods, the Dogs method tends to result in superior risk-adjusted performance relative to market averages.
-However, the method may also results in more volatility and short-term underperformance.
-Studies have analyzed the Dogs method in Finland; Japan; China, and six small nations in south-east Asia.
+However, the method may also result in more volatility and short-term underperformance.
+Studies have analyzed the method in Finland; Japan; China, and six small nations in Southeast Asia.

 On January 8, 2014, asset manager John S. Tobey wrote an article in Forbes magazine where he criticized the Dogs method.
 Tobey proposed the equal-weighting method for the Dogs made it difficult or impossible to accurately compare to the DJIA, which uses a different method of price-weighting the stocks.
 He said that, for the year 2013, using the price weighting the Dogs would have returned less, rather than more, than the DJIA.
 He suggested that the Dogs strategy is too simple and it neglects factors such as dividend–payout ratio (i.e., how much of the company's profits are devoted to dividends), growth of cash and earnings, and price performance.
 However, he did not offer advice on how to integrate these factors into the Dogs method.
 He also criticized the Dogs strategy for back-testing, which can be susceptible to data mining or other shortcomings.
 He also predicted that the strategy would not work well for 2014.

 A 2019 study found the Dogs of the Dow had been disappointing in the few previous years, after taxes and transaction costs, and also suggested holding the 30 Dow stocks equally-weighted will be superior to both the DJIA and the Dogs of the Dow.